Linaro/Connect/_posts/lcu14/2015-06-30-lcu14-410-how-to-build-an-energy-model-for-your-soc.markdown

 - lcu14
 comments: true
 date: 2015-06-30 17:08:23
-excerpt: "- ARM to provide a quick overview of the current energy model\n- Introduce the methodology/recipe used to build the energy model\n- Discuss ways in which the model is used today and intended next steps\n- Key outcomes:\n- Describe the \n- Identify gaps and limitations\n\nSummary of EAS workshop (Amit)\n-Summary of hacking sessions - plan to integrate Qualcomm-ARM-Linaro work to send upstream\n-Key outcomes:\n-List of features and responsibilities\n-Dependencies between upstreaming of features, if any"
+excerpt: "- Arm to provide a quick overview of the current energy model\n- Introduce the methodology/recipe used to build the energy model\n- Discuss ways in which the model is used today and intended next steps\n- Key outcomes:\n- Describe the \n- Identify gaps and limitations\n\nSummary of EAS workshop (Amit)\n-Summary of hacking sessions - plan to integrate Qualcomm-Arm-Linaro work to send upstream\n-Key outcomes:\n-List of features and responsibilities\n-Dependencies between upstreaming of features, if any"
 featured_image_name: LCU14-410.jpg